Burwood (Vic.)

 Burwood is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Burwood has a high cultural diversity, with 49.0% speaking a language other than English at home and 50.7% born overseas.
-Christianity is the main religion in Burwood, comprising 39.2%.
-Buddhism is overrepresented in Burwood at 7.3%, compared to Greater Melbourne's 6.0%.
+Burwood has a high level of cultural diversity, with 49.0% of its population speaking a language other than English at home and 50.7% born overseas.
+Christianity is the main religion in Burwood, making up 39.2% of people.
+However, Buddhism is overrepresented, comprising 7.3% of the population compared to 6.0% across Greater Melbourne.

 Frequently Asked Questions - Diversity